-A classically-trained soprano and accomplished opera librettist, Vincent has had works commissioned and premiered by Washington National Opera, the Kennedy Center, Pittsburgh New Music Ensemble, the Schubert Club of Minnesota, and Semperoper Dresden, among others.
+A classically-trained soprano and accomplished opera librettist, Dr. Vincent has had works commissioned and premiered by Washington National Opera, the Kennedy Center, Pittsburgh New Music Ensemble, the Schubert Club of Minnesota, and Semperoper Dresden, among others.
 From 2009 to 2014, she was the Artistic Director of The Figaro Project (Baltimore, USA), a non-profit, grassroots opera company dedicated to presenting opera in accessible and affordable ways.